Palestinian Journalist Fatally Shot While Covering Gaza Protest

 Many demonstrators stayed far back from the border fence, picnicking in the barley fields and holding a tent camp sit-in, but some young Palestinians burned tires and threw rocks toward the fence.
 Israel said there were also attempts to lob rudimentary explosives and damage or penetrate the border fence, as well as a pair of militants who shot at soldiers.

-Israel said Palestinians fired tear gas, rubber bullets and live fire to prevent masses from crossing into Israel and in order to protect its border fence and soldiers.
-Gaza officials said Israeli troops have killed at least 29 Palestinians since last Friday.
-Israel says the force it's using is needed to defend the border and its troops.
-But Palestinians and some rights groups say troops are firing on people even when they are unarmed or pose no immediate threat.
+Israel said its troops fired tear gas, rubber bullets and live fire to prevent masses from crossing into Israel and in order to protect its border fence and soldiers.
+Gaza officials said Israeli troops have killed at least 29 Palestinians since last Friday and wounded hundreds.
+Palestinians and some rights groups say troops are firing on people even when they are unarmed or pose no immediate threat.

 On Friday afternoon, Murtaja stood about 300 yards away from the fence, documenting Palestinians burning tires, said photographer Rushdi Serraj, a close colleague who said he was next to Murtaja when he was shot.
 "Suddenly, he shouts, 'I'm injured, I'm injured, my stomach,'" Serraj recounted.